krithick-j/blog/README.md

 3. Access the application at `http://localhost:8000`.
 4. Log in as the super admin at `http://localhost:8000/admin` to create additional admin users.
+5. Create members with roles by POST /users/ using admin account.
+6. If authentication is not provided, then role will be set to default as member.
+7. First member who creates the account will be become the owner.

 #### Local Development
 1. Install dependencies: